anam-org/javascript-sdk/README.md

 const sessionToken = data.sessionToken;
 ```

-Once you have a session token you can use the `createClient` method of the Anam SDK to intialise an Anam client instance.
+Once you have a session token you can use the `createClient` method of the Anam SDK to initialise an Anam client instance.

 ```typescript
 import { createClient } from '@anam-ai/js-sdk';